-The guesthouse also has a wellbeing centre, with a professional masseuse, where various treatments are on offer, including an aromatherapy full body massage (Ksh3,000 for one hour).
+The guesthouse also has a wellbeing centre, Asha Wellness, with a professional masseuse, where various treatments are on offer, including an aromatherapy full body massage (Ksh3,000 for one hour).

-With 26 staff – about two per guest – Asha Boutique Hotel achieves high levels of personal attention, offset by relatively modest accommodation and meals.
-We really admire its work in the community, the investment in its staff, and its supply chain and environmental ethics.
+With a high staff to guest ratio, Asha Boutique Hotel achieves high levels of personal attention, offset by relatively modest accommodation and meals.
 One of the most appealing and personable properties on Diani Beach, guests will feel most at home if they are solos or couples.
 However, its affordability, size and appeal to the local market mean that it needs to be booked well in advance.

 - Kenya Coast, Kenya

 - There are scheduled flights to Diani Beach/Ukunda airport, which is 10 minutes away by car.
 If you're transferring to or from Mombasa, the Likoni ferry crossing, linking Mombasa Island with the south coast mainland can sometimes add significantly to journey times, especially at rush hours.
 For Mombasa airport, allow two hours.